11.06.2020 For immediate release. Originally published in Insights for Professionals.

 Things you can change right now

 This COVID crisis exposed the gaps and delays companies and departments have in their digital transformation journey.
-If investors no longer feel that they’re properly served, or the digital experience is not up to par, they will soon start to look at other companies who have better digital services.
+If investors no longer feel that they’re properly served or the digital experience is not up to par, they will soon start to look at other companies that have better digital services.